 A work placement or year abroad can enable you to develop valuable skills that increase your employability, and studying abroad is a great way to increase your confidence and cultural awareness.

-The first year will give you a broad understanding across all four subjects.
+The first year will give you a broad understanding across all three subjects.

 In addition to the above you will also need to complete our online Academic Integrity module.

 This module covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.

 In your second year, you will focus on two subjects, one of which you will take forward to your third year as your specialisation.